Pioneer Trails Regional Museum

 The Archaeology Department is responsible for the collection, interpretation and curation of artifacts and information pertaining to the history of the area.The Archaeology Department continues to develop and maintain both a research document collection and an artifact collection.

 The Genealogy Department is one of the newer departments and is still being developed.
 Our collections include a fairly extensive file of births, deaths, and marriages.
 We have several cemetery records and numerous reference and local history books.

 Are you interested in the stars?
 Or do you find yourself looking up at the sky instead of in front of you?
+This department needs volunteers and people with an interest in the skys.
 Come help us develop this department.

 If you really want to see the prairie, you have to get out of your vehicle and walk upon it.
 So it is with our native plant gardens, and that is why they are called the Prairie Walk.
 It is one thing to read about a prairie, it is quite another to walk though one.